 Marijuana Detox + Withdrawal Timeline

 While not deadly (except for in extremely rare circumstances), marijuana detox can still be uncomfortable.
-Fortunately, however, help from a professional can be beneficial for those attempting marijuana detox.
+Fortunately, however, help from a professional can be beneficial for those attempting a marijuana detox program.

 Some commonly experienced symptoms of marijuana withdrawal include:

 - Decreased appetite